wieerwill/zero-vcard/readme.md

 - \c_lib\GUI\: basic image processing functions
 - \c_lib\Fonts\: for some commonly used ascii fonts
 - \c_lib\E-paper\: the ink screen driver functions

+## Autostart
+to autostart any of your programms you can choose between different options:
+1. cron: set a crontab lik `@reboot python3 /home/user/vcard.py`
+2. bashrc: add to your local bashrc: `python3 /home/user/vcard.py`

+make sure to only start one programm that accesses your display!

 ## Sources
 Display drivers and information from [Waveshare Wiki](https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT)